kounch/guordel/README.md

 ### How to play

 Guess the hidden word in six tries.
 Each guess must be a valid five-letter word.
 After each guess, the colour of the letters will change to show how close your guess was.
+Letters marked with green are in the word and in the correct spot.
+Letters marked with yellow are in the word but in the wrong spot.
+Letters marked with red aren`t in the word in any spot.

+On hard mode, any revealed and correct hint (marked with green) must be used in the right spot in subsequent guesses.

 ![Game](./locale/en/game.png)